 Interpret the results of your funnel by selecting different analysis charts from the drop down under Funnel steps.
 These are described in detail below.

-Below the query builder, you can visually segment your funnel to gain insights on how your conversion rates vary between different cohorts or property values.
+You can visually segment your funnel to gain insights on how your conversion rates vary between different cohorts or property values.
 Click the Breakdown button and select an event property, user profile property, or cohort.

 When you breakdown your funnel results, you can see the differences in conversion for different property values side by side.